 In practice many 4x4s cannot ascend on the first try and may have to slightly increase the speed and have another try.
 If you have to retreat, descending must be done without turning: 4x4er shift rear.

-What to do when you get sand-stuck (Arabic: غرز)
+What to do when you get bogged down (Arabic: غرز)

 This is when the fun begins.

 You are going steady on your gas pedal, your 4x4 is running happily in its natural habitat and all over a sudden your engine starts roaring as an angry lion, your car slows down, you keep on pushing down on your pedal, the lion keeps on roaring and it comes down to a full rest; this is when you know that you are stuck.